rust-lang-ru/book/rustbook-ru/nostarch/chapter06.md

 expresses that a value can be either something or nothing.
 Then we’ll look at how pattern matching in the `match` expression makes it easy to run different code for different values of an enum.
-Finally, we’ll cover how the `if let` construct is another convenient and concise idiom available to handle enums in your code.
+Finally, we’ll cover how the `if let` construct is another convenient and concise idiom available to владение enums in your code.

 ## Defining an Enum